j-white/python-vuforia/README.md

 python-vuforia
 ==============

-Python based library for interacting with the Vuforia Web Services API (VWS API)
+Module for interacting with the Vuforia Web Services API (VWS API)